WooBackBaby/DFKMate/README.md

 # DFKMate - DeFi Kingdoms Quest Helper 🎉
   >  The bot needs your private key to complete quests on your behalf.
-More on the risks involved below.

   DFKMate starts and completes quests of all your heroes once their stamina is full.

   You need at least 2 ONE tokens in your wallet and at least 1 hero.